PFRao/OkCupid-Clone/README.md

 FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

+OkPeter is a web application inspired by OkCupid that will be built using Ruby on Rails and ReactJS.
+BY the end of the initial development cycle, this app will have the following features, as well as (hopefully) many, many more!

-- [ ] New account creation, login, and guest/demo login
+- [ ] New account creation, login, and guest login
+- [ ] The minimally necessary features for an OkCupid-inspired site.
+These features include, but are not limited to: the ability to answer questions about oneself, having those answers used to make an initial assessment of compatibility, and the ability to send messages to each other
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
 - [ ] Hosting on Heroku
-- [ ] CSS styling that is satisfactorily visually appealing
+- [ ] CSS styling that is clear, concise, and visually appealing
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)

 ## Product Goals and Priorities